tytydraco/yessleep/out/I_saved_my_brother_from_burning_to_death_For_my_familys_sake_I_shouldve_just_let_him_die.md

 The police didn’t feel compelled to investigate Sam’s death.
 To them, it was all pretty straightforward.

 The mechanism was strange, but it was simple.
 Hemorrhagic shock.
 Blood loss from a severed femoral artery.
+A man who fell onto a box cutter at the perfect angle.

 The motivation was even simpler.